hamzeh-kizawi/React-car-website/README.md

 Go to the EmailJS website and create a free account.
 Add a new email service (e.g., Gmail).
 Create a new email template.
 From your account dashboard, find your Service ID, Template ID, and Public Key.
-Keep these handy.
+Keep these saved.

 DeepSeek AI (for the chatbot):

 Go to the DeepSeek Platform website and sign up.